 Zika Virus (Zika Fever)The Zika virus is transmitted by the bite of an infected Aedes mosquito.
 Symptoms and signs of a Zika virus infection include conjunctivitis, headache, joint pain, fever, rash, and muscle aches.
 Treatment for Zika virus infections aims to alleviate symptoms.

-Worried About Zika Virus?A quick guide to the Zika virus, its causes, symptoms, and treatment options.
-Find out how Zika is transmitted by mosquitoes, Zika's effects on pregnancy, as well as how to protect yourself from the Zika virus.
+Zika Virus Baby, Symptoms, Vaccine, TreatmentsLearn to spot Zika virus symptoms.
+Find out how Zika virus is transmitted by mosquitoes, Zika's effects on pregnancy, as well as how to protect yourself from the Zika virus.